telerik/blazor-docs/components/treelist/state.md

 To reset the TreeList state, call `SetState(null)`.

+You should avoid calling `SetState` in the treelist [CRUD methods]({%slug treelist-editing-overview%}).
+Doing so may lead to unexpected results because the grid has more logic to execute after the event.

 ## Information in the TreeList State

 The following information is present in the TreeList state: